noymdr/AIDL_RPS_2.0/README.md

 # Rock-Paper-Scissors Image Classification

+# Team Members - Idan, Noy and Daniel

+This project develops an image classification model for Rock-Paper-Scissors using deep learning and transfer learning.
+It aims to accurately classify hand gestures into 'rock', 'paper', or 'scissors', demonstrating the power of fine-tuned pre-trained networks for image recognition tasks.
+This serves as a practical example for human-computer interaction and basic gesture recognition systems.

 ## 🚀 Project Summary

 This project develops an image classification model for Rock-Paper-Scissors using deep learning and transfer learning.
 It aims to accurately classify hand gestures into 'rock', 'paper', or 'scissors', demonstrating the power of fine-tuned pre-trained networks for image recognition tasks.
 This serves as a practical example for human-computer interaction and basic gesture recognition systems.